smartinrub/sergiomartinrubio.com/_posts/2022-12-09-smart-contracts-advanced-development.md

 module.exports = {
     solidity: "0.8.8",
+    namedAccounts: {
+        deployer: {
+            default: 0,
+        },
+    },
 }
 ```

+We are selecting the first account as the default deployer account.

 Next, create a `deploy/` folder.
 This folder will be used by the `hardhat-deploy` plugin.